zkoss/zk-mvvm-book/data_binding/command_binding.md

 You can pass parameters to a command method.
 Please refer [Advanced/Parameters](../advanced/parameters.html).

 > Since 9.5.0

-We can use simplified syntax to do command binding.
+We can use simplified syntax to do command binding, which means we don't need specify any 'arbitraryKey'.

+The command method in ViewModel will be triggered with positional arguments.

 Notice that it only works in the matched attribute format: "on" + action (ex. onClick, onChange, ...).

 ```xml
 <button label="New" onClick="@('newOrder')" />
 ```